KarunasriG/cineCuration/README.md

 - Add movies to **Watchlist**, **Wishlist**, or **Curated Lists**.
 - Leave reviews and ratings for movies.
 - Sort movies by rating or release year.
-- Search movies by genre or actor.
+- Search movies by genre and actor.
 - Get top 5 movies by rating with detailed reviews.

 ---